aaltoes-tech/aaltoes-optimizing-bot/CONTRIBUTIONS.md

 ## Project Background

-This Telegram bot was originally designed to solve an optimization problem related to project portfolio selection.
-However, we now aim to expand its functionality to serve the **Aaltoes community**, making daily interactions more seamless.
-The new version of the bot will integrate useful commands for the **Aaltoes community chat**, enhance engagement with the **Startup Sauna workspace**, and act as a **knowledge hub** for Aaltoes-related information and assistance.
+This Telegram bot is designed to solve an optimization problem related to project portfolio selection.

 ## How to Contribute

-We welcome contributions in various forms, including:
-- **Developing new features**: Implement commands that improve community interaction and engagement.
-- **Enhancing usability**: Improve response handling, user experience, and bot interactions.
-- **Adding Aaltoes information**: Ensure the bot provides comprehensive and updated details about Aaltoes initiatives, events, and community resources.
-- **Bug fixes and optimizations**: Help improve code efficiency and resolve existing issues.
-- **Documentation improvements**: Update or enhance guides, FAQs, and bot usage instructions.
+You can add features that allow solving harder optimization problem, output more sofisticated reports or use generative AI.
+We are welcome to any useful features in the scope of the project.

 ## Getting Started